 Choose Safe Places for Early Care and Education encourages better choices about where to locate ECE programs.
-It gives communities a framework to adopt practices and support polices that will make sure ECE programs are located safely.
+It gives towns, cities, and states a framework to adopt practices and support polices that will make sure ECE programs are located safely.
 It also helps professionals who make ECE siting decisions learn how to evaluate a site for an ECE program by considering if:

-Harmful chemicals were ever used, made, or dumped at the site

-Businesses are using harmful chemicals near the site

-The site is at risk for naturally occurring contaminants like radon

-The drinking water is safe
+- ✔ Harmful chemicals were ever used, made, or dumped at the site - ✔ Businesses are using harmful chemicals near the site - ✓ The site is at risk for naturally occurring contaminants like radon - ✓ The drinking water is safe

+In the United States, about 8.3 million children are in licensed ECE programs for an average of 36 hours per week

+Protect children in early care and education programs from chemicals like:

+- Arsenic

+- Lead

+- Pesticides

+- Volatile Organic Compounds (VOCs)

-Choose Safe Places for Early Care and Education also offers models for cooperation between different professionals and agencies - and shows that adding consideration of environmental health concerns to licensing requirements doesn't necessarily require additional funding or staff.
+Choose Safe Places for Early Care and Education also offers models for cooperation between different professionals and agencies - and shows that adding a consideration of environmental health concerns to licensing requirements doesn't necessarily require additional funding or staff.